seifbasel/Sentiment-Analysis-Using-Neural-Networks-and-Machine-Learning/readme.md

 # Sentiment Analysis on Women's Clothing E-Commerce Reviews

 This project performs sentiment analysis on a dataset of women's clothing e-commerce reviews.
-It aims to classify reviews as positive or negative based on their text content.
-Various machine learning and neural network models are utilized for this task.
+It aims to classify reviews as positive or negative based on their text content using various machine learning and neural network models.

 ## Overview